 Rich In Antioxidants

 Water chestnuts are rich in antioxidants that help in various roles.
-First, antioxidants are essential nutrients in your body as they help your immune system fight free radicals.
+First, antioxidants are important nutrients in your body as they help your immune system fight free radicals.
 These are harmful molecules that lead to oxidative stress when they build up and damage your cells.

 A 2014 study was conducted to review water chestnuts’ nutritional and pharmacological properties, also known as the Chinese chestnuts or Trapa bispinosa Roxb (5).
-The study determined that water chestnuts have an alkaloid level of 0.775 ± 0.33% (5).
+The study determined that water chestnuts have an alkaloid content of 0.775 ± 0.33% (5).

 Researchers found these levels significant as they contribute to these vegetables’ anticholinergic, anesthetic, and spasmolytic properties (5).

 Spasmolytic properties enable water chestnuts to relieve the spasm of smooth muscle, while the anticholinergic properties enable them to block the activities of the neurotransmitter called acetylcholine (5).
 On the other hand, the anesthetic properties allow water chestnuts to induce insensitivity to pain (5).
 These are all theoretical abilities based on the potential properties of the alkaloids in water chestnuts, however researchers haven’t studied whether consuming water chestnuts has a measurable effect in humans.